Top 10 Best 1920s Fonts for a Timeless Look

 - Versatility: Works in both headlines and body text

-I once used Baskerville for a client's literary magazine.
-The submissions increased so much that we had to hire extra staff.
+I once used Baskerville for a client’s literary magazine.
+The submissions increased significantly, prompting us to hire additional staff.
 Coincidence?
 Maybe.
-But I like to think it was the font's magic.
+But I like to think it was the font’s magic.

 Typography Tip: Use Baskerville for body text in longer documents.
 It’s like a comfortable pair of shoes for your eyes.